-C. diff causes life-threatening diarrhea.
-Each year, it’s responsible for 250,000 hospitalizations and 14,000 deaths.
+It causes life-threatening diarrhea.
+Each year, the disease sends 250,000 people to the hospital and leads to 14,000 deaths.
 The bacteria are naturally resistant to many drugs and spread quickly.
-A stronger strain emerged in the year 2000, and deaths related to the bacteria increased 400% between 2000 and 2007, partly because of it.

 , which causes gonorrhea.

 MRSA and drug-resistant tuberculosis are both considered to have a threat level of "serious."